junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean helps him up and moves to the car.

-Sam and Crowley already finished squeeze an unconscious Vince-slash-Lucifer into the backseat.
+Sam and Crowley already finished squeezing an unconscious Vince-slash-Lucifer into the backseat.

 "Why isn't him in the trunk?"
 Dean growls.
 Now he can't decide if he wants Cas in the front seat or back.